-For nearly 30 years, the Department of Classics at the University of Georgia has sponsored the Summer Classics Institute.
+For more than 30 years, the Department of Classics at the University of Georgia has sponsored the Summer Classics Institute.
 The Institute offers a variety of undergraduate and graduate courses, including Latin and Classical Culture courses, and, in alternate years, Intensive Beginning Greek and Intensive Beginning Latin.
 The Institute's summer programs are an attractive option for

 - Latin teachers who wish to continue their education or work towards initial or upgraded certification

 - Students who are interested in pursuing a Master of Arts degree in Latin on a summers-only basis